Relative phantom maps: Relative phantom maps and inverse limits

 \subsection{Absolute phantom maps}

-Recall that a map $f\colon X \rightarrow Y$ is a phantom map if the restriction of $f$ to any finite dimensional skeleton of $X$ is null homotopic.
-Hereafter, we will always assume that the source space of a phantom map is a connected CW-complex of finite type.
-There is a different definition of phantom maps such that $f\colon X\to Y$ is a phantom map if for every map $u \colon K \rightarrow X$ from a finite complex $K$, the composite $f \circ u$ is null homotopic.
-Since $X$ is assumed to be a CW-complex of finite type, the two definitions above coincide.
-We will often call a usual phantom map an \emph{absolute phantom map} to distinguish it from relative phantom maps.
+Recall that a map $f\colon X \rightarrow Y$ from a CW-complex is a phantom map if the restriction of $f$ to any finite subcomplex of $X$ is null homotopic.
+Then $f\colon X\to Y$ is a phantom map if and only if the composite $f\circ g$ is null homotopic for any map $g\colon K\to X$ from a finite complex $K$.
+This implies that the definition of a phantom map does not depend on a particular cell structure of the source space.
+Hereafter, we will assume that the source space of a phantom map is a CW-complex of finite type.
+Then in particular, $f\colon X\to Y$ is a phantom map if and only if the restriction of $f$ to any finite dimensional skeleton of $X$ is null homotopic.
+As mentioned in Section 1, we will call a usual phantom map an absolute phantom map to distinguish it from relative phantom maps.
 Let $\Ph(X,Y)$ denote the set of homotopy classes of absolute phantom maps from $X$ to $Y$.

 Let $X^n$ denote the $n$-skeleton of a CW-complex $X$.
-By the Milnor exact sequence (see \cite{BK} or \cite{Mi})
+By the Milnor exact sequence (see \cite{BK})

 we have the following description of $\Ph(X,Y)$ by $\limone$.

 \begin{proposition} There is an isomorphism of pointed sets

 which is a group isomorphism whenever $X$ is a suspension. \end{proposition}